 First, it takes longer and a licensed home inspector is a consultant.
 Consultants sell services based on the time required to deliver them.

 Maybe you want to know more.
-Fear not and read on!
+Fear not and read on about inspecting an older home cost!
 As a general rule of thumb, the older the house, the more likely there are to be more things going on.
 Just like with cars.
 A brand new car on the showroom floor probably won’t have much wrong with it.
 Similarly, a brand new home won’t have as many things wrong with it.
 A house is not like a car though and it’s common for even new homes to have things wrong that the un-trained person wouldn’t catch.
 Houses fall into four groups in my view.

 New and young homes is first.
 These are homes less than 10 years old.
 Generally they are in good condition, have been built with modern building practices and are unlikely to have been remodeled or modified to suit the family living in them.
 As a result, they don’t take as long to inspect, the report is relatively straight forward, and there aren’t as many questions from the client.
 Questions are a good thing, but they take time to answer.